Take college classes while still in high school

 - Composite score of 22 or more on the ACT

 - Passing score on the relevant portions of AIMS

 If you’re taking vocational (Career and Technical Education) courses, you do not need to take placement tests.

-Print and complete the registration form and submit it to Chandler-Gilbert Community College.
-Include your unofficial high school transcript and test scores.
+Complete the registration forms below and include your unofficial high school transcript and test scores.

 - Students Under 18 - Financial Responsibility and Consent

 - To be completed by students and parents/guardians prior to enrollment in the first term of classes at CGCC.

 - Students Under 18 - Request for Admission/Enrollment